William Newbigging

-Sir William Newbigging FRSE FRCSEd FRGS (25 April 1773 – 23 October 1852) was a Scottish surgeon who served as President of the Royal College of Surgeons of Edinburgh from 1814 to 1816.
+Sir William Newbigging (25 April 1773 – 23 October 1852) was a Scottish surgeon who served as President of the Royal College of Surgeons of Edinburgh from 1814 to 1816.
 He was a keen amateur geographer.

 Life

 He was born in Lanark in 1773 to Robert Newbigging and Jean Brownlee.
 He studied medicine at the University of Edinburgh and was apprenticed to Dr Forrest Dewar at Hunters Square, just off the Royal Mile, around 1790.